KellerJordan/modded-nanogpt/README.md

 This will produce a 124M-parameter transformer trained on 6.44B tokens, which has has 3.2798 validation loss on the Fineweb validation set.

 For comparison, the original llm.c trainer yields 3.2847 perplexity after training for 10B tokens.
-(1.55x more)
+(1.55x more tokens)

 This speedup is due to the following changes:
 - Increased learning rate by 2.5x